Keeping HamClock Alive

 @reboot /usr/local/bin/hamclock-fb0-1600x960 -b hamclock.com:80

-Raspberry Pi — Desktop Autostart
+Raspberry Pi / Inovato Quadra — Desktop Autostart

 $ nano ~/.config/autostart/hamclock.desktop